 Safeguarding

-"Wiltshire College & University Centre holds the protection, safety, health, wellbeing and welfare of all of its students as paramount”
+Putting safety, health, wellbeing and welfare of all of our students first

 If you have any concerns about yourself, your friends or other students in terms of safeguarding, radicalisation or exploitation report this to a member of staff or directly to the safeguarding team.